EMD GP30: Rebuilds

 The Burlington Northern Railroad was the most extensive user of rebuilt GP30s.
 Finding a need for modernized units of lower power, it sent GP30s—-both its own and units purchased from other railroads-—to be rebuilt to the specifications of the later GP39.
-Seventy units were sent to EMD, 65 to Morrison Knudsen (now Washington Group International) and 25 to VMV for rebuilding, and the rebuilds are known as GP39E, GP39M, and GP39V respectively.
+Seventy units were sent to EMD, 65 to Morrison Knudsen (now Washington Group International) and 25 to VMV Paducahbilt in Paducah for rebuilding, and the rebuilds are known as GP39E, GP39M, and GP39V respectively.
 The changes included new generators, Dash-2 modular electronic control systems and 567D3 engines upgraded with EMD 645-series power assemblies, rated at 2,300 hp (1,720 kW) and designated 12-645D3.
 Some of these units received new EMD spartan cabs.
 These units are still in service on locals and smaller lines throughout the BNSF Railway system.